 Start Master’s in Chemical Science & Engineering

 You start your studies in September.
-If you choose to follow this Master’s with the specialisation in Molecular & Materials Engineering, you can also start in February, but only after approval of the Admission Committee.
+If you choose to follow this Master’s with the specialisation in Molecular & Materials Engineering, you can also start in February.

 You have a lot of freedom to tailor your Master’s in Chemical Science & Engineering to your interests and ambitions.
 Whether you want to focus more on designing and optimising chemical processes as a process engineer, research new materials and (bio)molecular structures with high-tech features or want to become a materials scientist or engineer with multidisciplinary skills: we offer three specialisations to develop your own expertise.